 Indeed, at the risk of attributing far more significance to the age dependency ratio than is justified, I will also point out the fact that countries in Central Europe have enjoyed a much lower ratio and a much stronger economic performance than has the EU as a whole.
 Similarly, Canada has had the lowest dependency ratio and, especially before oil prices fell in 2015, one of the strongest economies among rich Western nations during the past two decades.
 Dependency burdens in Canada and Central Europe were particularly low during the financial crisis:

-Another intriguing case is Italy, which has a ratio that has been rising at fast pace since 2010, reaching the highest level in its modern history in 2017, at the same time as its economy has become perhaps the primary point of concern in European politics.
+Another intriguing case is Italy, which has a ratio that has been rising at fast pace since 2010, at the same time as its economy has become perhaps the primary point of concern in European politics.
 A similar trend has existed throughout Southern Europe, with the ratios of Greece, Spain, and France reaching high levels in the years after 2010.
 Although it is actually France which has the highest dependency ratio of these countries, a result of its having a relatively large population of children, it is Italy which has their highest old age dependency ratio (population older than 65, relative to population 15-65):

 If we look at Europe as a whole, including countries in its surrounding region, we can see there is a divergence occurring between northern and southern countries.
 Northern countries such as Germany, Russia, and Poland, which have had some of the lowest dependency burdens in the world in recent decades, will see sharp increases in the years ahead because their largest population cohorts are approaching 65 years old and they have few teenagers approaching 15 years old.
 (An exception to this is Ireland, where the largest age cohort is 35-40 years old.
 Irish birth rates were relatively high until the 1990s).